-We accounted for the transaction using the acquisition method and accordingly, we have recorded the tangible and intangible assets acquired and liabilities assumed on the basis of their respective fair values as at March 31, 2017.
-The excess of the purchase price over the final value assigned to the net assets acquired was recorded as goodwill.
+We accounted for the transaction using the acquisition method and accordingly, recorded the tangible and intangible assets acquired and liabilities assumed on the basis of our estimates of their respective preliminary fair values as at December 15, 2020.
+The excess of the purchase price over the preliminary value assigned to the net assets acquired is recorded as goodwill.